Short on time? Here’s the top anti-malware software of 2020:

 With many free products, premium features are often locked behind a paywall.
 Many times, these are features which can be essential to keeping your device safe — like real-time protection, keylogging protection, and advanced virus protection.
 Another way that free antiviruses make money is by selling user data.
 Avast (the company behind popular antiviruses Avast and AVG) sells free users’ data to big corporations and advertisers.
 It’s unfortunate, but there’s no genuinely “free” anti-malware product — you will always pay somehow.

 While you can stay mostly protected with a free anti-malware program, you can’t really trust important information like credit card info or account logins with a free product.
-Premium users get the satisfaction of knowing that they’re data is out of harm’s way.
+Premium users get the satisfaction of knowing that their data is out of harm’s way.
 My top anti-malware product of 2020 — Norton 360 — is an expert-level program for every kind of malware protection.
 The knowledge that all of my data is safe is well worth a few bucks a month.

 How I Rated the Best Anti-Malware Products of 2020: